Heartworm - Natural Prevention

 Animals with healthy, balanced immune systems are not in need of any specific preventives because their very lifestyle is their preventative!

-As stated above, the best prevention is a healthy lifestyle with the elimination of over vaccinating and chemicals as well as raw meaty bone diet.
+As stated above, the best prevention is a healthy lifestyle with the elimination of over vaccinating and chemicals as well as species appropriate (raw meat, bone and organ)diet.

-I get emails and questions from people quite often, wanting to know if they only give one heartgard chew every few months instead of monthly if that would be safer...
-Or, if there is a "safe" heartworm pesticide they can give their dog in the mean time while they are working on getting their dog (and/or cat) on a more healthy way of life.
+I get emails and questions from people quite often, wanting to know if they can just give one Heartgard chew every few months instead of monthly if that would be safer...
+Or, if there is a "safe" heartworm pesticide they can give their dog in the meantime while they are working on getting their dog (and/or cat) on a more healthy way of life.
 The following is for you:

 Please, understand, when your dog is on Heartworm pills or chews (all pesticides), mosquitoes will still be attracted to your dog and will still bite them.
 The key is to get the blood of your pet in a healthy enough condition that the mosquitoes won't want it.
 Healthy dogs actually have a bitter tasting blood to parasites.
 Un-healthy dog's blood is more attractive them and may taste sweet to them.